 K-Means Attempts to establish clusters of comparable objects by grouping them together.
 It looks for similarities between the items and then organizes them into clusters based on those similarities.
 Using K-means clustering, there are three steps to the process.
 These three steps can be broken down as follows.
 The first step is to decide on the k values.
 Set the centroids to their default values.
-Find the average for the chosen group. • Using K-Means instead of hierarchical clustering can save time if the variables are large.
-When the clusters are spherical, K-Means clusters are more compact than hierarchical clusters. • Unpredictability of K value Global clusters are not compatible with it.
+Find the average for the chosen group. hierarc time if ct than hierarchical • Unpredictability of K value Global clusters are not compatible with it.
 Depending on the initial partition, different final clusters may be formed.
 Clusters of varying size and density do not perform well with this method.
 K-Nearest Neighbors (KNN) A simple algorithm that keeps track of all the cases and assigns a similarity score to fresh data or cases.
-Data points are typically categorized based on how their neighbors are classed using this technique. • Informally, KNN goes by the moniker Lazy Learner (Instance based learning).
-During the training phase, it doesn't learn anything.
-A discriminative function is not derived from the practice data.
-In other words, it doesn't have a learning curve.
-Only while creating in-the- moment predictions does it use the training dataset stored in the system.
-In comparison to other algorithms that require some form of training, the KNN algorithm is light years ahead in terms of speed.
-Since there is no need to train the KNN algorithm before using it to make predictions, new data can be added without affecting the system's accuracy.
-KNN is a breeze to use.
-To use KNN, you'll need to know the value of K and some distance information (e.g. Euclidean or Manhattan etc.) • Because calculating the distance between each new point and each existing point is so expensive in large datasets, the algorithm's performance suffers.
+Data points are typically categorized based on how their neighbors are classed using this technique. monike based trainin anythin function practice doesn't Only moment the transverse system algorit of trainin light speed.
+Since the KNN a make pradded system KNN, value inform hally, KNN goes by the er Lazy Learner (Instance learning).
+During the g phase, it doesn't learn ng.
+A discriminative on is not derived from the re data.
+In other words, it t have a learning curve. while creating in-the- nt predictions does it use ining dataset stored in the a.
+In comparison to other hms that require some form hing, the KNN algorithm is years ahead in terms of there is no need to train the algorithm before using it to predictions, new data can be without affecting the t's accuracy. is a breeze to use.
+To use you'll need to know the of K and some distance ation (e.g. Euclidean or tttan etc.) • Because calculating the distance between each new point and each existing point is so expensive in large datasets, the algorithm's performance suffers.
 It is difficult for the KNN method to determine the distance in each dimension when dealing with enormous amounts of dimensional data.
 Feature scaling (normalization and standardization) is required before to using the KNN method on any dataset.
 KNN may produce incorrect predictions if we don't do this.
 As a result of this sensitivity, KNN works well with noisy data.
 Missing values must be manually imputed, and outliers must be removed.
-Linear Regression Summary and examination of the relationships between two continuous (quantitative) variables is possible. • Linear regression excels when dealing with data that can be separated along a single axis.
-Simpler to implement, interpret, and train on Dimensionally reduced methods, regularization, and cross- validation are used to handle over fitting well.
-In addition, extrapolation beyond a single data set has its advantages. • The assumption of linearity between the dependent and independent variables.
+Linear Regression Summary and examination of the relationships between two continuous (quantitative) variables is possible. dealing separat Simple and tra Dimen regular validat fitting In add sionally reduced methods, rization, and cross- ion are used to handle over well. ition, extrapolation beyond gle data set has its • The assumption of linearity between the dependent and independent variables.
 It's frequently prone to generating a lot of noise and being too tight.
 Outliers have a big impact on the results of a linear regression.